 All year, Opens 6am

-almost 4 years by Editor 5 / 5Known to me as Newgrange, it is indeed a fascinating and wonderful place.
+about 4 years by Editor 5 / 5Known to me as Newgrange, it is indeed a fascinating and wonderful place.
 I do not know enough about the place to be sure but I think it is 'architecture designed in relation to the landscape' rather than an example of the design of outdoor space.
 Stonehenge seems closer to landscape architecture and it is not in the Garden Finder (yet).
 Suggestions always welcome - and if anyone can get me a ticket for the solstice at DÃºn Fhearghusa I can guarantee a full entry on Gardenvisit.com!

-almost 4 years by Anonymous 4 / 5"the most ancient masterpiece of western landscape architecture" : no doubt a masterly egyptian work of art and an impressive age.
+about 4 years by Anonymous 4 / 5"the most ancient masterpiece of western landscape architecture" : no doubt a masterly egyptian work of art and an impressive age.
 However I wonder what disqualifies sacred European places like DÃºn Fhearghusa (Newgrange/Ã‰ire, built between c.3300-2900 BC) of being mentioned in garden finder?

-almost 7 years by Mahmoud 5 / 5Thank you for so much information about Hatshepsut Temple.
+about 7 years by Mahmoud 5 / 5Thank you for so much information about Hatshepsut Temple.
 I did not think of it as a garden but I can see what you mean.
 It is a sacred garden.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.